openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofLine(point-normal/2, point+normal/2);
 	}

-We can get an evenly spaced point by using percents again, but `getNormalAtIndexInterpolated()` is asking for an index.
+We can get an evenly spaced point by using percents again, but `getNormalAtIndexInterpolated(...)` is asking for an index.
 Specifically, it is asking for a `floatIndex` which means that we can pass in 1.5 and the polyline will return a normal that lives halfway between the point at index 1 and halfway between the point at index 2.
 So we need to convert our percent, `p/100.0`, to a `floatIndex`.
 All we need to do is to multiply the percent by the last index in our polyline (which we can get from subtracting one from the [`size()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_size "size Documentation Page") which tells us how many vertices are in our polyline).

 ![Polyline Sampled Normals](images/intrographics_polylinesamplednormals.png "Drawing normals at sampled points along a polyline")